eclipse-tractusx/tractus-x-umbrella/docs/api/README.md

 ## Bruno

-There is a [bruno collection](./bruno/Umbrella_Bruno.json) containing all the data exchange flow between Alice and Bob.
+There is a [bruno collection](./bruno/Umbrella) containing all the data exchange flow between Alice and Bob.
+You can Directly Open from Bruno selecting the folder

 ## Postman